 As Ms. Sneed grabbed a pencil and piece of paper, her colleague launched into an explanation.

-“I found that customary capacity gave my students the most trouble,” he began.
+“I found that capacity gave my students the most trouble,” he began.
 “So I started with concrete experiences, moved to estimating, then had them solve problems with conversion charts.
-Only then were they ready to use customary conversions in everyday situations.”
+Only then were they ready to use conversions in everyday situations.”

 Begin with Concrete Experiences

 Ms. Sneed nodded, and he continued.
-“First, I borrowed some measurement tools from the third grade teachers – cups, pints, quarts, and gallons.
+“First, I borrowed some measurement tools from the third grade teachers – plastic cups, pints, quarts, and gallons.
 Then I let them play with water, which they thoroughly enjoyed.
 What a mess!
 But it was only water, so it dried.”